filecoin-project/filecoin-docs/README.md

 | `package-lock.json` | One of the NPM configuration files.
 Specify which version of packages to download. |
 | `package.json` | Another one of the NPM configuration files.
 Specifies which packages to download but doesn't specify which _version_ of the package to grab.
 | `resources/` | A cache where Hugo throws generated files like CSS and JSON after `npm run build` has been called.
 Unless `npm run clean` is called, Hugo will re-use these files when calling `npm run build`. |
-| `static/` | Images, CSS, fonts, and other misc files available at `docs.filecoin.io/` when the site is built.
+| `static/` | Images, CSS, fonts, and other misc files that are available at `docs.filecoin.io/` when the site is built.
 For example, `docs.filecoin.io/site.webmanifest`.
 | `theme.toml` | A Hugo configuration file that specifies which theme to use.
 This file should not change that often. |
 <!-- /ABOUT THE PROJECT -->